-Junior Secondary students must not use their devices (mobile phone or iPad) during first or second break.
+Junior Secondary students must not use their Learning Device during first or second break.

-The exception to this is if Junior Secondary students are using their learning device (iPad) during first and second break for learning purposes in the Learning Hub.
+The exception to this is if Junior Secondary students are using their learning device (iPad) for learning purposes in the Learning Hub during first or second break.